Questions & Answers

-- Processes are designed for UK expats and overseas investors or those who want a “hands off” approach, with full support for all aspects of the purchase and subsequent management.
+- Processes are designed for Clients living in the South, UK expats and overseas investors or those who want a “hands off” approach, with full support for all aspects of the purchase and subsequent management.

 - It is a total investment solution – not just a property purchase

-- Our admin team will send you the Reservation Agreement for the selected type of house e.g. 2 bed Standard.
+- Our admin team will send you the Reservation Agreement for the selected type of house e.g. 2 bed Standard H2.
 The minimum specification of the house type will be specified.
 You can switch to any other type later at property selection

 - The Agreement is a key document that sets out all of the process and clearly shows what we have to do, and what you have to do.
 We would follow all of the terms and the process shown in the agreement.

-- You can visit prior to Reservation or later.
+- Arrange a Zoom Video Meeting.
+You can also visit prior to Reservation or later.
 At the visit you can see our operation, the different areas and the types of properties.

 - We work with you in the next 4 to 6 weeks to agree and allocate a specific property of the selected type with which you are 100% happy and then that property is transferred to you and registered under your name at the UK land registry.
-A solicitor firm from a panel of local independent solicitors that have agreed fixed costs, is used to do the transfer and we oversee the process.
-After purchase the solicitors provide the Land Registry Title Documents and Purchase Completion Summary to the buyer.
+After purchase you get all the documents including the Completion Summary and other documents.
+And the Land Registry Title documents after property registeration.

-- Clients normally go on the Guaranteed Rent system and your net rental income is paid into your bank account in your country or UK (or elsewhere) at end of each calendar quarter.
+- Clients normally go on the Net Guaranteed Rent system and your net rental income is paid into your bank account in your country or UK (or elsewhere) at end of each calendar quarter.
 We deal with all aspects of the property and its management.
 It is a full “hands-off “service.
-Guaranteed Rent is 7% of property price per year.
-The management fee is 10% of the rent.
-The net rent going you’re your bank account is around 6.2% of property price per year – guaranteed.
-There are no other significant costs.
+Net Guaranteed Rent is 6% of property price per year.
+There are no Management Fees or other costs.

 You are probably a UK expat or overseas national living abroad.
-Our services have developed over the past 10 years, based on the needs of our clients who were originally all resident overseas (they were customers of our sister property companies in Dubai).
+Or you are a busy professional or retired person in the South looking for a company that does everything for you.
+Our services have developed over the past 12 years, based on the needs of our clients who were originally all resident overseas (they were customers of our sister property companies in Dubai).
 As we expanded to sell to clients from all over the World, we tailored our service and solutions to meet their requirements and keep them satisfied and happy.
 This is probably why our service appeals to you.
 It is indeed what you are looking for!

 Discuss your requirements with us.
 Provide your full ID information, select the type of investment property needed and get the draft documents and agreements.
 Thereafter, you can decide to visit if you think you are likely to purchase.
 You should do your research and make a decision soon.